Melissa Murray (academic): Early life and education

-Murray was born in Brooklyn, New York, and raised in Florida.
+Murray was born on August 30, 1975 in Brooklyn, New York, and raised in Florida.
 Both of her parents were Jamaican immigrants.
 Her mother worked as a nurse and her late father was a dentist.
-Murray graduated from Lincoln Park Academy High School in Fort Pierce, Florida, in 1993.
-She earned her Bachelor of Arts degree from the University of Virginia in 1997, where she was a university guide service historian, member of the Washington Literary Society and Debating Union, co-chair of the College Bowl, fundraising chair of the Colonnade Ball Committee, and volunteered at the Learning Needs and Evaluation Center.
-Murray then earned her Juris Doctor from Yale Law School in 2002, where she was the notes editor of the Yale Law Journal.
+Murray attended Lincoln Park Academy High School in Fort Pierce, Florida, where she played violin in two youth orchestras, was a contestant on Jeopardy!
+Teen Tournament, and was a nationally ranked debater, earning national runner-up for student congress her senior year.
+She graduated in 1993.
+Murray earned her Bachelor of Arts degree in history and American studies Phi Beta Kappa from the University of Virginia in 1997, where she was a Jefferson Scholar and an Echols Scholar, a Lawn Resident, a Madison House volunteer, a university guide service historian, member of the Washington Literary Society and Debating Union, co-chair of the College Bowl, fundraising chair of the Colonnade Ball Committee, and volunteer at the Learning Needs and Evaluation Center.
+Murray then earned her Juris Doctor from Yale Law School in 2002, where she was the notes development editor of the Yale Law Journal.
+She earned special recognition as an NAACP-LDF/Shearman & Sterling Scholar and was a semifinalist of Morris Tyler Moot Court.